Peanutzy1/Peanutzy_Upgrade_Tree/docs/core.md

 # The Core Elements
 ## Container
 ### Definition
-- A container stores components (data) for entities (IDs).
-Think of it as a Map from entity IDs -> component data.
+- A container stores components (data) for entities (IDs). its literally a Map<EntityID, T>

-- You create a container via the ChestnutContainer class in [here](../src/core/ChestnutContainer) (silly, ikr)
+- You create a container via the ChestnutContainer type in [here](../src/core/ChestnutContainer) (silly, ikr)

 ### Methods
-- set(id: ContainerID, component: T)
-- get(id: ContainerID)
-- delete(id: ContainerID)
+- whatever method is in a javascript Map()

 ### Example: